This post was originally published in May 2015 and updated in February 2019 after my big trip to Bali (and nearby islands) in 2018

 17 Islands, Riung

 The town of Riung is the definition of a sleepy seaside town, except all the guesthouses are located a good 5 or 10 minute walk from the coast, which I still don’t really understand.
-The islands just off shore are why you’ll visit though, and they are home to some of the best beaches I’ve seen in Indonesia.
+The 17 Islands Marine Park is just off shore and is the main reason to visit Riung.
+The islands are home to some of the best beaches I’ve seen in Indonesia.
 If you’re sick of island hopping with huge crowds in Thailand, make your way to Riung!
-Check out a full post here.

 Komodo National Park

 The islands of the Komodo National Park are about as rugged and unspoiled as you’ll see anywhere in the world.
 Most are uninhabited and 2 of them are home to huge man eating lizards; AKA komodo dragons.
 The only way to see the park is by boat – sleeping under the stars on a small boat surrounded by exotic islands is an experience you’ll never forget.
-Komodo National Park is also a highly rated snorkelling and diving destination.
-Read the full article on Komodo National Park here.
+A Komodo National Park tour is also great for people who are into snorkeling and diving.

 A private resort island surrounded by electric blue water teeming with sea life, staying on Kanawa Island should be a lot more expensive than it is.
 It’s located just outside the Komodo National Park, if you take a tour of the park you can arrange to be dropped at Kanawa on the way back to Labuan Bajo.